arnav05/ArnavCoin/README.md

 # ArnavCoin
 A very simple python class for a block on blockchain.
-We create 3 initial blocks and print data inside each block, and their hash value.
+Created 3 initial blocks and printed data inside each block, and their hash values.